rileyjshaw/own-this-website/README.md

 gulp watch
 ```

 This should generate a `dist` folder and open the app in your browser.
-If it's worruler, hit `ctrl` + `c` to stop the watch task, then
+If it's woryourface, hit `ctrl` + `c` to stop the watch task, then
 ```
 gulp deploy
 ```